These gluten free Apple Blondies are the perfect celebration of apple season. They’re decadent with a hint of cinnamon and made with almond flour.

 1/4 Teaspoon sea salt

 2 Teaspoons orange zest, grated with a microplane

-6 Tablespoons melted ghee or butter
+6 Tablespoons melted ghee or butter, or coconut oil

 1 Tablespoon vanilla extract

 Topping: 1/4 cup additional caramel sauce for drizzling